swarmline.uk

 A simple way to get a honeybee swarm safely collected.

 Every summer, honeybee colonies split and swarm — thousands of bees cluster on a branch, a fence or a wall while they look for a new home.
-It looks alarming, but a settled swarm is usually calm, and a local beekeeper will happily come and rehome them, free of charge.
+It looks alarming, but a settled swarm is usually calm, and a local beekeeper will happily come and rehome them.
+Swarm collection is free, though a beekeeper may ask for a small contribution towards their costs, such as fuel.

 SwarmLine connects the person who found the swarm with a beekeeper who can collect it.
 You send a photo, we work out what kind of bees they are, and if it's a honeybee swarm we find the nearest available collector and put you in touch.
 No phone trees, no guessing who to call.